 DIRECTV’s Genie HD DVR receiver is everything you’d expect from a premium cable TV or satellite service.
-It can record five channels at once and store up to 200 hours of HD content.
+We like how easy it is to find shows you’ve saved to your DVR or bookmarked, and the on-demand library is solid.
+Your Genie can record five channels at once and store up to 200 hours of HD content.
 That’s not quite as many channels as with the latest DISH Hopper 3 DVR, and you also get less storage capacity than with almost any live TV streaming service we tested.
 But unless you need to record a ton of content or several channels at once, DIRECTV’s tech should be adequate.

 The included backlit remote comes with all the controls you expect for finding, recording, and selecting channels.
 It doesn’t come standard with voice control, but it’s possible to set that up if you have one of Amazon’s Alexa devices.
 You also won’t be able to watch streaming services like Netflix and Hulu on your Genie, but that comes standard with DISH.

-Xfinity also offers the Xfinity Stream app, which gives you access to your entire channel lineup, plus on-demand content and your DVR recordings, on any device.
+Xfinity also offers the highly rated Xfinity Stream app, which gives you access to your entire channel lineup—plus on-demand content and your DVR recordings—on any device.
 Xfinity Stream works on iPhone, iPad, and Android devices, and it’s a great way to stay up-to-date with your favorite shows while you’re traveling (or just waiting in line).